It Is I It Is Me

 Implications for Language Education

 The evolving status of "It is I" and "It is me" raises questions about how this issue should be taught in schools.
-Should teachers continue to emphasize the traditional rule, or should they acknowledge the shift in usage and teach students to make informed choices based on context?
+Should teachers continue to underline the traditional rule, or should they acknowledge the shift in usage and teach students to make informed choices based on context?

 Tips and Expert Advice